-The Looker API is a secure, “RESTful” application programming interface for managing your Looker instance, and fetching data through the Looker data platform.
-With the Looker API you can write applications or automation scripts to provision new Looker user accounts, run queries, schedule reports, etc. Just about anything you can do in the Looker application you can do via the Looker API.
+The Looker API is a secure, “RESTful” application programming interface for managing your Looker instance and fetching data through the Looker data platform.
+With the Looker API, you can write applications or automation scripts to provision new Looker user accounts, run queries, schedule reports, etc. Just about anything you can do in the Looker application you can do via the Looker API.

-Looker API Port and Path
+Looker API path and port

-Looker authenticates API requests using an OAuth 2.0 bearer access token in the HTTP authorization header of the request.
+Looker authenticates API requests by using an OAuth 2.0 bearer access token in the HTTP authorization header of the request.
 All Looker API endpoints require a secure HTTPS connection so that the access token will be secure in transit.

-Interactive API Documentation
+Interactive API documentation